-An SBA (short for Small Business Administration) loan is administered by the Small Business Administration agency and sets the guidelines that must be followed to ensure the business loan for participating lenders.
-The SBA works with lenders to provide loans to small businesses and does not lend money directly.
-An SBA loan provides long-term, fixed interest rate financing at very attractive interest rates and terms.
+The Small Business Administration administers small Business Administration (SBA) loans through approved lenders.
+This federal agency sets the guidelines lenders must follow to ensure the loan’s legitimacy.
+The Small Business Administration (SBA) works with lenders to provide loans to small businesses and does not lend money directly.
+A Small Business Administration (SBA) loan provides long-term, fixed interest rate financing at desirable interest rates and terms.
 Although popular, the process is a lengthy process with extensive paperwork, may require collateral and high credit score standards.

 - Interest rates from 4% to 7%

-- A variety of acceptable business uses of money
+- A variety of acceptable uses of money

 Merchant Cash Advance for Restaurants